hellojwilde/hellojwilde.github.io/_posts/2012-11-20-app-deployment-dropbox.md

 ---

 <div class="warning">
-This is a **very** belated post about my 2012 summer internship at Mozilla.
-It represents the state of affairs of Firefox Metro as of August 2012; things have changed since then.
+This is a rather belated post about my 2012 summer internship at Mozilla.
+It represents the state of affairs of Firefox Metro in August 2012; things have changed since then.
 </div>

 Windows 8 is ambitious.
 Most operating systems support an imprecise input method (touch) or a precise input method (mouse or pen).
 Windows 8 supports both, across tablets, laptops, and desktops.